IdentityServer/IdentityServer4/docs/topics/mtls.rst

 ==========
 Mutual TLS support in IdentityServer allows for two features:

-* Client authentication to endpoints within IdentityServer using a X.509 client certificate certificate
+* Client authentication to endpoints within IdentityServer using a X.509 client certificate
 * Use of sender-constrained access tokens from a client to APIs using a X.509 client certificate certificate

+..
+Note:: The `this <https://tools.ietf.org/wg/oauth/draft-ietf-oauth-mtls/>`_ spec for more information

 Client authentication
 ^^^^^^^^^^^^^^^^^^^^^